Tomato brown rugose fruit virus: Survival and disinfection

 The aim of this research project is to gather data in support of current hygiene best practice advice, to ensure the advice is effective against ToBRFV.
 This includes confirming the survivability of the virus on skin and common glasshouse surfaces including tools and picking crates, as well as investigating the efficacy of a range of disinfectants in denaturing the virus.

 How long can ToBRFV survive?

 Skin and gloves

-- The virus can last for at least three months on hard plastic and polythene
+- ToBRFV survived for at least six months on some surfaces, including hard plastic, polythene and glass

-- ToBRFV survives for at least one month on glass, aluminium and stainless steel
+- ToBRFV survived for at least one month on aluminium and at least three months on stainless steel

 Will washing my hands reduce the risk of ToBRFV contamination?

 In general, handwashing is not effective at removing ToBRFV with, in most instances, at least a one-minute wash required to remove the virus.
 For example, a one-minute wash with Nzym Rugo was effective.
 However, this is not practical on a busy production site.

 We recommend washing hands regularly, but, more importantly, changing gloves on a regular basis.